 In the past, some of our flute enthusiasts have registered for all workshops, including those they did not actually plan to attend.
 This prevented people wanting to attend those workshops from registering.
 We ask all to please be respectful of others.
 Do not sign up for workshops that you don’t definitely plan to attend.

-On-line advanced registration will open when the workshop schedule is published and closes at the end of the day on Sunday, November 3, 2024.
+On-line advanced registration will open when the workshop schedule is published and closes at the end of the day on Sunday, November 9, 2025.
 A waiting list will be maintained when the workshop capacity is reached.

-A workshop check-in tent will be set at the entrance to the large workshop tent.
+A workshop check-in tent will be set up at the entrance to the large workshop tent.
 All advanced (pre-registered) registrants must check-in at the workshop check-in tent upon arrival at the festival on the day of their workshops to confirm their presence and their plan to participate in the workshops for which they have registered.
 Seats not confirmed in this manner will be reopened and made available to those on the stand-by list.

 Although most of the workshops are designated as “space available” and likely will be able to accommodate all who wish to participate, we request that those who wish to participate in them submit an advanced registration request below so that we will have an idea of the number of people to expect and can plan accordingly.

-Index of 2024 Workshops
+Index of 2025 Workshops

-Descriptions of 2024 Workshops
+Descriptions of 2025 Workshops

 Title: Basic Introduction to the Native American Style Flute